ninehusky/spotify-stan-skirmishes/README.md

 - learn Markdown
 - update this file
 - turn songNames into a set of Song objects
+- allow user to pass in blacklisted keywords
 - make this an actual server
 - uncover inevitable security flaw
 - client side